PGA Tour on CBS

-PGA Tour on CBS (or Golf on CBS) is the branding used for broadcasts of the PGA Tour that are produced by CBS Sports, the sports division of the CBS television network in the United States.
+PGA Tour on CBS (and Golf on CBS) is the branding used for broadcasts of the PGA Tour that are produced by CBS Sports, the sports division of the CBS television network in the United States.

 Coverage overview

 CBS Sports has been a carrier of PGA Tour golf since 1970.
 CBS was the Tour's primary television partner from 1970 to 1998, carrying 20 and more events per season.
 CBS shared duties as primary Tour carrier with ABC Sports from 1999 to 2006, covering around 15 events per season.
 CBS regained its primary status in 2007, once again covering 20 or more events per season, and has remained so ever since.
 CBS also holds broadcast television rights to two of the four majors, the Masters Tournament and PGA Championship.
 CBS has long-term deals for the PGA Championship (initially from 1958 to 1964 and again starting in 1991).
 Meanwhile, the Masters operates under one-year contracts; CBS has been the main television partner every year since 1956.